 You can limit your red meat consumption, and still enjoy your favorite hamburger comfort foods by opting for ground turkey instead.
-Ground turkey cooks in much the same way as hamburger, but because it contains only about 3 percent fat, compared to 10 percent for ground round, it needs added moisture or fat from vegetables or oil.
+Cooking ground turkey is similar to hamburger, but because it contains less fat than ground round, it needs added moisture or fat from vegetables or oil.

-Versatile Turkey Crumbles
+Try Versatile Turkey Crumbles

-Saute ground turkey and a little bit of olive oil in a skillet over medium-high heat, breaking it apart with a spatula or spoon in the same way you would ground beef.
+Sauté ground turkey and a little bit of olive oil in a skillet over medium-high heat, breaking it apart with a spatula or spoon in the same way you would ground beef.

 Drain excess fat from the pan by pouring it off or blotting it in the pan with paper towels.

 For sloppy Joes, add cooked, chopped onions, ketchup, Worcestershire sauce and a dash of hot sauce to the cooking pan, and heat all the ingredients thoroughly before serving it over hamburger buns.

 Add aromatics and vegetables, if you wish, to give the burgers flavor and additional moisture.
 Wash and finely chop them, then saute them in a bit of olive oil until they are soft.

 Mix a little olive oil into the turkey to keep your patties moist if you're not using chopped vegetables.

 Form the ground turkey into patties, gently, making them slightly larger than the hamburger buns since they will shrink as they cook.
-Use no more than a tablespoon of vegetables for each burger you make -- too many will keep the burger from holding its shape.
+Use no more than a tablespoon of vegetables for each burger you make — too many will keep the burger from holding its shape.

 Preheat a skillet to medium-high.
 Once it's hot, add a coating of olive oil and place the turkey burgers inside.
-Cook the patties for about 5 minutes on the first side until the meat's juices begin to run.
+Cook the patties for about five minutes on the first side until the meat's juices begin to run.

 Flip the burgers, then add cheese if you want.
-Use Monterey Jack with peppers for a Southwest burger, or blue cheese crumbles for a more potent flavor.
+Use Monterey Jack with peppers for a Southwest burger or blue cheese crumbles for a more potent flavor.

-Experiment with adding vegetables either raw or cooked and see which preparation you prefer.
+Experiment with adding either raw or cooked vegetables and see which preparation you prefer.

-Use a leftover can for the fat instead of pouring it directly into the sink, which can cause clogs or damage septic systems.
+- Use a leftover can for the fat instead of pouring it directly into the sink, which can cause clogs or damage septic systems.